-Entran have also undertaken an assessment of the the potential noise impact from the proposed development to the nearest receptors.
+Entran have also undertaken an assessment of the potential noise impact from the proposed development to the nearest receptors.
 The calculated rating levels indicate that there is low likelihood of impact due to site operations.

 The proposed design includes inherent mitigation to dwellings to the north and east, with the proposed skip locations providing screening between the operational area of the site and nearest receptors.

 Timber screens, 1.8m in height, will be installed along the sensitive boundaries behind the security fencing, as recommended by the assessment.
-The operational area also incorporates solid concrete bay walls to the south.
+The operational area also incorporates solid concrete bay walls to the south and a solid balustrade will be provided around the gantry area.
 BS 4142 indicates that where there is no excess of the rating over the background sound level there is a low likelihood of adverse impact.